Dominic Barton: Academia

-On the 19th of June, 2018, Barton was named the 11th chancellor of the University of Waterloo.
-Barton was reappointed as chancellor on the 25th of February 2021.
+On 19 June 2018, Barton was named the 11th chancellor of the University of Waterloo.
+Barton was reappointed as chancellor on 25 February 2021.

-Previously he has served as a Co-Chair on the Max Bell School of Public Policy Advisory Board at McGill University and on the Cabinet of the University of Toronto Psychiatry Campaign.
+Previously he has served as a co-chair on the Max Bell School of Public Policy Advisory Board at McGill University and on the cabinet of the University of Toronto Psychiatry Campaign.

 Ambassador of Canada to China

-On 4 September 2019, Barton was appointed to be Ambassador to China by the Government of Canada.
+On 4 September 2019, Barton was appointed to be ambassador to China by the Government of Canada.
 The appointment was met with a mixed reaction, including scrutiny around Barton's past ties with China while proponents of the appointment argued that Barton's Asian and Chinese experience made him a uniquely qualified selection.

-After taking on the role, Barton led Canada’s efforts to win the release of Michael Kovrig and Michael Spavor, two Canadians who were imprisoned in China in December, 2018, in a move widely seen as retaliation for the arrest of Huawei executive Meng Wanzhou.
-Throughout their detention, Barton conducted regular consular visits with Kovrig and Spavor respectively, often delivering coded messages to avoid interception from eavesdropping prison guards.
+After taking on the role, Barton led Canada's efforts to win the release of Michael Kovrig and Michael Spavor, two Canadians who were imprisoned in China in December, 2018, in a move widely seen as retaliation for the arrest of Huawei executive Meng Wanzhou.
+Throughout their detention, Barton conducted regular consular visits with Kovrig and Spavor, often delivering coded messages to avoid interception from eavesdropping prison guards.

-The Toronto Star also reported that Barton’s work on this file pre-dated his appointment as Ambassador, as his network and understanding of the relevant stakeholders helped pave the way for open communication channels between Chinese, Canadian, and U.S. officials.
-All three countries had “red lines” and Barton played a leading role finding a “pathway” that would ultimately lead to their release.
+The Toronto Star also reported that Barton's work on this file pre-dated his appointment as Ambassador, as his network and understanding of the relevant stakeholders helped pave the way for open communication channels between Chinese, Canadian, and U.S. officials.
+All three countries had "red lines" and Barton played a leading role finding a "pathway" that would ultimately lead to their release.

 In April 2021, this included meetings in Washington where Barton received a commitment from senior U.S. officials to put intensity into their pressure on Beijing.
 The Wall Street Journal also reported that Barton maintained a line of communications with Xie Feng, China's Vice Foreign Minister, to coordinate the logistics of an eventual resolution that would bring the prisoner standoff to an end.

 On September 24, 2021, Kovrig and Spavor were released from detention in China and boarded a plane with Barton to Anchorage, Calgary, and Toronto.
-It was reported by Canadian media that this flight followed weeks of consecutive meetings held with Barton and Chinese officials as part of a “highly choreographed” effort.
+It was reported by Canadian media that this flight followed weeks of consecutive meetings held with Barton and Chinese officials as part of a "highly choreographed" effort.

 Barton was personally thanked by Prime Minister Justin Trudeau for his role in securing the release of the two men.

-On December 6, 2021, it was announced that Barton would step down from the role after completing the “core mission” that he had been appointed to achieve: securing the release of Kovrig and Spavor.
+On December 6, 2021, it was announced that Barton would step down from the role after completing the "core mission" that he had been appointed to achieve: securing the release of Kovrig and Spavor.